Cardinals vs. Giants Player Props Betting Odds

 - Mike Yastrzemski has 25 hits with six doubles, five home runs, three walks and 13 RBI.

-- Yastrzemski heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .474 with two doubles, a home run and four RBI.
+- Yastrzemski enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .474 with two doubles, a home run and four RBI.

 Yastrzemski Recent Games